 Any RPO or RFO's organisation that wishes to implement the ETHNA System is recommended to implement at least the Foundation Block (the designation of RRI Office(r)), the indicators to monitor progress with the ETHNA System, and establish a public Action Plan that seeks continuous development towards RRI.
+The resources mapped at Step 1.1. should be consider at this point.

-STAGE 2.1.2.
+STEP 2.1.2.
 Set priorities concerning the Column Blocks

-TO DO: Choose if your organisation will need to implement any of the three columns (see be- Step 2. low OPTIONS A, B & C) of the ETHNA system.
+TO DO: Choose if your organisation will need to implement any of the three columns (see be- Stage 2. low OPTIONS A, B & C) of the ETHNA system.